 We accept private pay, and we work with patients who have Cigna, Aetna, Blue Cross Blue Shield, United Health Care, and other major insurance carriers as out-of-network providers.
 Coverage for our services will vary depending on your insurance plan.
 We are happy to look up your insurance policy to determine the estimated cost of treatment for you.

 We offer a lower rate than our competitors to ensure you’re not overpaying for your treatment.
 Our session fee is $150-$250, depending on the service provided and the therapist.
-We hold a limited number of hardship fee slots for specific circumstances.
+We hold a limited number of sliding scale slots for specific circumstances.

 Insurances typically reimburse 60%-80% of their reasonable, customary rate after the out-of-network deductible is met.